Cloud Computing

 adduser user sudo

-The username above is user - replace with your desired username.
-Enter in a strong 20+ character password.
+The username above is user -- replace with your desired username.
+Enter a strong 20+ character password.
 The next line adds the new user to the sudo group.
 Moving forward, you can run root commands as this user.

 I've been using this password generator tool for years, in case you need one.